-Futures contracts are standardized agreements which can be purchased or sold on a futures exchange market at a predetermined future date and price, in accordance with terms specified by the regulated futures exchange, and are subject to daily cash margining.
-These types of derivatives are used to efficiently modify exposures without actually purchasing or selling the underlying asset.
+Futures contracts are standardized agreements that can be purchased or sold on a futures exchange market at a predetermined future date and price specified at origination of the contract, in accordance with terms specified by the regulated futures exchange, and are subject to daily cash margining.
+These types of derivatives are used to efficiently modify exposures without actually purchasing or selling the underlying assets.